shannonweir/online-registration-server/README.md

 5. A record with a image name 'mysql:5.7' should appear and this will indicate that it is running
 6. Once it is running, run the following command to build the project: mvn clean install
 7. Now start up your server by running: mvn spring-boot:run
+8. This server runs on http://localhost:8080.
+A simple api call would be http://localhost:8080/online-registration/api/users